AlinaPastukhova/Prestashop/README.md

 mvn clean test
 ```
 This command will start test with this default params:
-* `suite` - testng
 * `browser` - chrome
 * `threads` - 1
 * `resolution` - full

 ## Available params

-### -Dsuite
-Here you can set testng.xml file with tests configurations.
-Important!
-Use only file name without extension!

 ### -Dbrowser
 Here you can set browser to run test, available browsers: